percona/pg_tde/documentation/docs/how-to/upgrade.md

     `pg_tde` 2.2.0 is not compatible with Percona Distribution for PostgreSQL older than 17.10 or 18.4.
 Upgrade your distribution first before upgrading `pg_tde`.

 !!! warning
-    When doing a major version upgrade from Percona Distribution for PostgreSQL 17, if your cluster uses `pg_tde`, you **must** use [`pg_tde_upgrade` :octicons-link-external-16:](../command-line-tools/pg-tde-upgrade.md) instead of `pg_upgrade`.
     Using `pg_upgrade` on an encrypted cluster is not supported and will result in data corruption.
 The server may start successfully but queries against encrypted tables will fail.

 ## Procedure